Article

 Once trained, AI tools can provide real-time insights for data analysis, performance analysis, forecasting, and other tasks.
 The type of AI used will depend on the task.
 For example, natural language processing (NLP) is frequently used in customer-facing applications like chatbots.

-But while AI can automate many tasks and provide useful insights, humans are still necessary for interpreting those insights, making strategic decisions, ensuring the ethical use of the technology, and managing and maintaining the AI systems.
+But while AI can automate many tasks and provide useful insights, humans are still necessary for interpreting the financial analysis, making strategic decisions, ensuring the ethical use of the technology, and managing and maintaining the AI systems.

 How AI can assist in financial services and financial planning